-I’m a Christian mom of five kids.
-My oldest daughter came out about 8 years ago and soon after, my youngest daughter came out.
+I’m a mom of five kids, and we spent more than 20 years in the evangelical church.
+My oldest daughter came out about 10 years ago and soon after, my youngest daughter came out.
 We embraced them immediately, but many parents don’t.

 I wanted to write to you today to give you some important advice: hope for the best… and prepare for the worst—because honestly, you may not know ahead of time which way it will go.